Why Consent Management is a Priority During Your Application Build

 This is where GDPR comes in.

-The introduction of GDPR is an opportunity for organisations to regain customer trust by giving them real control over their personal data.
-Organisations shouldn’t see GDPR as a burden, rather a way to strengthen their relationship with the end-users.
+The introduction of GDPR is an opportunity for organizations to regain customer trust by giving them real control over their personal data.
+Organizations shouldn’t see GDPR as a burden, rather a way to strengthen their relationship with the end-users.

 Despite these opportunities, a report released by Eurobarometer1 (commissioned by the European Commission) on the anniversary of GDPR’s implementation in May 2019, found that although consumers may be more privacy-aware, they still don’t feel in control of their personal data.
 The report states only 14% of respondents felt they had total control over their data and worryingly, 62% of respondents felt they had partial or no control over the information.

-This report suggests organisations that don’t effectively protect their customers’ data and consent choices are seriously risking their relationship with them.
+This report suggests organizations that don’t effectively protect their customers’ data and consent choices are seriously risking their relationship with them.

 The scandal that engulfed Cambridge Analytica in 2018 highlights how companies can access and use people’s data to influence their decision making when there aren’t protective mechanisms in place.